-Jiu hu char is a stirfry yam bean or jicama dish.
-Yam bean is cut into strips and stir-fried with shredded cuttlefish to be enjoyed with rice or as a wrap.
-If you are looking for an Asian meal which is light, healthy, low in fat and calories, jiu hu char is the one for you.
+Jiu hu char is stir-fried yam bean with shredded cuttlefish usually enjoyed with rice or eaten as wraps.
+It is a simple Asian meal which is light, healthy, low in fat and calories.

-‘Jiu hu char’ is a plate of delicious stir-fried yam bean with dried squids and is a common favourite in a Peranakan household, especially in Penang.
+‘Jiu hu char’ is delicious stir-fried yam bean with dried squids and is a common favourite in Peranakan households especially in Penang.
 Stir-fried yam bean or jicama is delicious on its own as it is crunchy and contains a unique combination of vitamins, fiber and minerals.
-There is so much to like about this dish.
-Moreover, the actual cooking process did not take too long.
-This is another reason why jiu hu char is a common dish during Chinese festivals or any reunion meal.
+There is so much to like about this dish being low in fats and calories.
+As the actual cooking process do not take too long, jiu hu char is a popular choice during Chinese festivals or reunion meals.

-Jiu hu refers to cuttlefish which is one of the two main ingredients in this dish.
+Jiu hu refers to cuttlefish which is one of the two main ingredients in the dish.
 The word ‘char’ refers to stir-fry.
-Hence jiu hu char actually means stir-fried cuttle fish.
+Hence jiu hu char actually means stir-fried cuttlefish.
 The other main ingredient is jicama.
-This combination of jicama and cuttle fish is a favourite stir-fry dish especially during Chinese festivals or any reunion meals such as Chinese New Year and Qing Ming (Tomb-Sweeping Day).
-Just as many other Nyonya or Peranakan dishes, jiu hu char uses dried shrimps for the extra pungent flavour.
-The other obvious Peranakan style of eating is with the pairing of sambal belacan in the dish.
+The combination of jicama and cuttlefish makes it a favourite stir-fry dish especially during Chinese festivals or reunion meals such as Chinese New Year and Qing Ming (Tomb-Sweeping Day).
+Just as many other Nyonya or Peranakan dishes, jiu hu char contains dried shrimps for the extra pungent flavour.
+The other obvious Peranakan style of eating this dish is with sambal belacan.

 Soak ingredients before cooking